RHEcosystemAppEng/kserve-nim-playground/persistence-and-caching/README.md

 ## Prerequisites

-Before proceeding, grab your _NGC Token Key_ and _HF Token_, and create the following two secret data files (git-ignored):
+Before proceeding, grab your _NGC API Key_ and _HF Token_, and create the following two secret data files (git-ignored):

 > The files are saved in the _no-cache_ scenario folder but are used by all scenarios in this context.